 This cancellation and refund policy applies to competitors that must withdraw for any reason including but not limited to injury, illness, emergency, and personal or work-related reasons.

 No part of the fee will be refunded if the trial cannot take place or be completed by reason of fire, civil disturbances, an Act of God, public emergency, or any other cause beyond the control of the trial organizers.

-- Reactive and/or spatially challenged dogs must wear a red bandana to help signal others that the dog needs extra space.
+● Reactive and/or spatially challenged dogs should wear a red bandana (to be provided by the dog’s handler) to help signal others that the dog needs extra space.

 Females in Season:

 Will be allowed to run wearing “pants” at the very end of the running orders after all other dogs have been judged.
 Females in season will be parked and pottied in areas separate from the other dogs while at the trial if the location logistics permit.
 Handlers must contact email@example.com so plans can be made for the dog.

 Complete rules are available at www.NACSW.net.
 It is the responsibility of each competitor to read and understand the current NACSW™ Rule book prior to participating in a NACSW™ event.

 All competitors/handlers and spectators are expected to follow the rules of the NACSW™ and demonstrate good sportsmanship.
 This includes making sure the hide placements are unknown to the handler prior to testing and kept secret from other competitors.
 Please do not discuss hide placement or any details of a dog's performance that may provide information or clues to other handlers or may be overheard.